markjleece/beebperf/README.md

 1.	**Label duplication**.
 If multiple labels map to the same address, the incorrect label may be displayed.
 2.	**Overlapping code**.
 If code is loaded and executed over previously executed code, the profiler may not function correctly.
 Current algorithms for identifying routines and stack frames does not support overlapping code.
 3.	**Code-patterns**.
 Some 6502 coding patterns can result in deep tail-call paths being generated, which can impede analysis.
 For example, calling into the middle of a loop from  another routine can result in deep call-paths.
 4.	**Display-frame reconstruction**.
-Does not support the hardware cursor, custom teletext modes, or custom ULA hardware.
+Does not support custom teletext modes or custom ULA hardware.

 # Documentation
 | File name | Description |